ciaeric/ciaeric.github.io/_posts/2021-11-27-databricks-etl-dim.md

 This file can be a `CSV` file to easily read from databricks, for each dimension table matching to a row with parameters which will be used for the notebook.

 Tip 1:  do remember some parameter can be created in ADF directly as a high level control, e.g. `schema_name_prefix` can be controlled in pipeline level to switch from int to prod, instead of updating config file.

 TIP 2:  when reading this CSV file, using `.option('multiline', True)` to ensure the `dim_query` reading correctly.

 ### Step 3: Orchestrate the whole process

 In this case, we are using ADF to do the job.
-I am not going to introduce details here, [Azure Data Factory | Copy multiple tables in Bulk with Lookup & ForEach](https://www.youtube.com/watch?v=KsO2FHQdILs) this youtube video from Adam Marczak explains very clear.
+I am not going to introduce details here, [Copy multiple tables in Bulk with Lookup & ForEach](https://www.youtube.com/watch?v=KsO2FHQdILs) this youtube video from Adam Marczak explains very clear.
 Basic step would be read the config file to create a config table, lookup the table and foreach passing the parameters to the notebook.
 Another youtube video here about [Azure Data Bricks - Pass Parameter to NOTEBOOK from ADF Pipeline](https://www.youtube.com/watch?v=quPsLwDjTds)

 One cool stuff is that ADF will make all these notebooks running in parallel.